scicloj/scicloj.github.io/content/en/blog/ct-Sep-2024/index.md

 ### [Noj](https://scicloj.github.io/noj/)
 Noj is an entry point to data and science.
 It integrates a set of underlying libraries through a set of testable tutorials.
+- generateme has released Fastmath version 3.0.0 alpha, which is affecting a few of the underlying libraries.
+- Carsten Behring has released new versions of a few of the machine learning libraries.
-- Carsten Behring made important changes in adding integration tests and automating the dev workflow.
+- Carsten also made important changes to Noj in adding integration tests and automating the dev workflow.
 - I helped in gradually adapting and testing a few of the underlying libraries.
 - I helped initiate a few documentation chapters that are being written by new community members.